jdreaver/rust-os/README.md

       - Replace existing mapping functions
       - Re-evaluate locking: should we be calling `PhysicalBuffer::allocate_zeroed` which takes a lock underneath, or should we explicitly pass in a `&mut PhysicalAllocator`?
       - Add support for huge pages in `map_to`
-    - Ensure we call `invlpg` for the TLB whenever we modify the page table.
   - Abandon the default limine memory mapping and make our own
     - Make sure to copy the pages relating to how the kernel is loaded though.
 Limine did all the hard work parsing the ELF file and set page permissions properly (or so I hope) for e.g. text, data, etc
   - Map all physical memory starting at `0xffff_8000_0000_0000`.
 Limine just does 4 GiB, but make sure to do it all.
+  - Deal with deallocating buffers.
+We can't blindly deallocate every time we unmap because some mapping targets are device MMIO.
+    - Perhaps don't allow the `NewPhysPage` mapping target.
+Or, make sure the caller uses the `PhysPage` result.
+    - The kernel stack allocator actually has a bug where it doesn't free its allocated physical memory pages!
+It is only "freeing" the virtual pages.
   - Consider a `KernelPhysAddr` that wraps `VirtAddr` and can be converted to `PhysAddr` by just subtracting hard-coded offset (`0xffff_8000_0000_0000`)
     - Be really careful here!
 Not all kernel memory is mapped as simply as an offset.
 Only some of it is.
   - Guard pages: consider using one of the special OS-available bits on pages for `GUARD_PAGE`, in case that could simplify our guard page detection logic in the page fault handler.
 Using these OS-available bits in general to identify the type of page is probably going to be useful.
     - This will require not simply "unmapping" a page for the guard page, but to add some sort of "unmap with flags", or mapping "to" physical address 0 with flags (this is what we used to do)
   - Ensure we use `KernelPhysAddr` and mapping to higher half reserved stuff like PCI addresses, LAPIC, etc (I think? does that work or do we need identity mapping?)